IBM/GEDS/src/metadataservice_go/README.md

-# GEDS Metadataserver
+# GEDS Metadata Server

-This project is the implementation of Metadataserver of GEDS in the GO programming language.
+This project is the implementation of the Metadata Server (MDS) of GEDS in the GO programming language.
+Including a Publish/Subscribe feature for propagating metadata and persistent storage using LevelDB.

 - [Building](docs/BUILDING.md)